MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-phishing-policies-mdo-configure.md

 3. Select a policy by clicking anywhere other than the check box next to the name to open the details flyout for the policy

 > [!TIP]
-> To see details about other anti-phishing policies without leaving the details flyout, use :::image type="icon" source="../../media/updownarrows.png) **Previous item** and **Next item** buttons at the top of the flyout.
+> To see details about other anti-phishing policies without leaving the details flyout, use :::image type="icon" source="../../media/updownarrows.png" border="false"::: **Previous item** and **Next item** buttons at the top of the flyout.

 ## Use the Microsoft 365 Defender portal to take action on anti-phishing policies